FAQs

 Can I use SPIRE to pay for a study abroad program that includes research?

-No, SPIRE cannot be used with a study abroad program.
+No, SPIRE cannot be used to pay for a study abroad program.
 (Please see our discussion of remote research above.)

 Can I have a part-time job while carrying out my SPIRE project?